rahmanda/rahmanda.github.io/contents/blog/en/2020-07-04-how-to-manage-your-folder-structure-in-JS-project-effectively.md

 You might argue that with a good code editor, we can easily do folders and files navigation with its built-in search feature, and I agree with that.
 I think majority of programmer today have used that feature intensively in their daily workflow.
 However, this kind of feature is only helpful if we already know what to search.
 If we are still learning about the project, I believe we will be 'digging-mine' the project folders.
 Therefore, keep in mind that every time we want to add a new folder, we make it harder for other people to navigate on our project.

 Aside from navigation concern, a deep folder structure is also not convenient to use in our code.
-We usually split code into modules, and different modules can be stored in different folders depending on our categorization.
+We usually split code into several modules, and different modules can be stored in different folders depending on our categorization.
 If we want to import a module which is located in a deeply nested directory, we need to write a longer reference to the module.

 To flatten a folder structure, we can follow the approach at the example below.